oliver-moran/bahn/README.md

     npm start

 You must have [Node.js installed](http://nodejs.org/download/) before installing.
-To use a MongoDB database, you must have [MongoDB installed](http://www.mongodb.org/downloads).
+To use a MongoDB database, you must have [MongoDB installed](http://www.mongodb.org/downloads) or access to a MongoDB server.

 A seed TODO application that puts the stack through through its paces is included.
 Visit [http://127.0.0.1:8080/](http://127.0.0.1:8080/) and have a look in the `/application/` and `/application/static/` directories to get going.